-A sensitivity analysis of our ACL was performed as of June 30, 2024.
-Based on this sensitivity analysis, a positive 25% change in prepayment speed would result in a \$943,000, or 2%, decrease to the ACL.
-A negative 25% change in prepayment speed would result in a \$1.2 million, or 3%, increase to the ACL.
-Additionally, a one percentage point increase in the unemployment rate would result in a \$717,000, or 2%, increase to the ACL and a one percentage point decrease in the unemployment rate would result in a \$678,000, or 2%, decrease to the ACL.
-Management reviews the results using the comparison scenario for sensitivity analysis and considered the results when evaluating the qualitative factor adjustments.
+A sensitivity analysis of our ACL was performed as of September 30, 2024.
+Based on this sensitivity analysis, a positive 25% change in prepayment speed would result in a \$1.4 million, or 3.18%, decrease to the ACL.
+A negative 25% change in prepayment speed would result in a \$1.7 million, or 3.59%, increase to the ACL.
+Additionally, a one percentage point increase in the unemployment rate would result in a \$1.1 million, or 2.32%, increase to the ACL and a one percentage point decrease in the unemployment rate would result in a \$1.1 million, or 2.46%, decrease to the ACL.
+Management reviews the results using the comparison scenario for sensitivity analysis and considers the results when evaluating the qualitative factor adjustments.

 On a quarterly basis, we stress test the qualitative factors, which are lending policy, procedures and strategies, economic conditions, changes in nature and volume of the portfolio, credit and lending staff, problem loan trends, loan review results, collateral value, concentrations and regulatory and business environment by creating two scenarios, moderate risk and major risk.
-In the Moderate Stress scenario, the status of all nine risk factors across all pooled loan types were set at "Moderate Risk" while in the Major Stress scenario, the status of all nine risk factors across all pooled loan types were set at "Moderate Stress scenario, the ACL would increase by \$3.5 million, or 8%, as of June 30, 2024.
-Under the Major Stress scenario, the ACL would increase by \$18.9 million, or 45%, as of June 30, 2024.
+In the Moderate Stress scenario, the status of all nine risk factors across all pooled loan types were set at "High-Moderate Risk" while in the Major Stress scenario, the status of all nine risk factors across all pooled loan types were set at "Major Risk."
+Under the Moderate Stress scenario, the ACL would increase by \$9.3 million, or 21.38%, as of September 30, 2024.
+Under the Major Stress scenario, the ACL would increase by \$24.4 million, or 56.10%, as of September 30, 2024.
+Management compares the stress test results to our internal forecasts for earnings and capital and has concluded that the Company would remain well capitalized under these stressed scenarios.